Special Treatment (7/10)

 unhappy or neurotic, and Pierre's patients, who are truly disturbed or

-the issue of how a normal person who might be a psychiatrist can keep
+psychotic.
+This film raises the issue of how a normal person who might

-his or her equanimity when treating people with mental disorders this
+be a psychiatrist can keep his or her equanimity when treating people

-life and two widely practiced professions.
+and shows the similarity between two widely practiced professions.

 |